 I say ‘usually’ as this only tends to apply to your first crown of the day.
 If you unlock another crown while your boost is active, you won’t unlock another boost.
 Once the boost expires, you should then be eligible to unlock another by earning another crown.

 Keep in mind, however, that if you earn a crown by skipping a level you won’t unlock an XP Boost.
 The only way to unlock the boost is to complete the level fully.

-When you unlock a boost, you’ll get a notification confirming that it’s active for the next 15 minutes.
-Unfortunately you can’t save it for later: you have to use it there and then, otherwise it goes to waste.
+When you unlock a boost in this way, you’ll get a notification confirming that it’s active for the next 15 minutes.
+Unfortunately, you can’t save it for later: you have to use it there and then, otherwise it goes to waste.